elementor/elementor/readme.txt

 Design your entire page in the page builder.
 No header, no footer, just Elementor.
 This is perfect for landing pages and coming soon pages.
 Canvas works on any theme, and lets you get rid of the header area so you get a blank template to work on.

 = New!
 Maintenance Mode =
 Need to get your site offline for maintenance?
-Use Elementor's built in Maintenance Mode & Coming Soon feature to show your visitors an under construction / coming soon page, while still allowing admins to access your site.
-This feature also sends the right HTTP responses to search engines, so you can safely move to maintenance mode without it affecting your traffic.
+Use Elementor's built in Maintenance Mode & Coming Soon feature to show your visitors an under construction / coming soon.

 = Get More With Elementor Pro =
 If you thought Elementor is full of useful features, check out Elementor Pro!
 Elementor Pro extends the basic features even further, and allows you to control your entire website with Elementor.